hardikrana2515/News-app/README.md

 This project utilizes functional components and React hooks such as `useState` and `useEffect` to manage state and side effects efficiently.

 >Developer
-This project is developed and maintained by Hardik Rana, a third-year Computer Engineering student, NCC cadet.
+This project is developed and maintained by Hardik Rana, a third-year Computer Engineering student.